 The guidelines specifically refer to added sugars: table sugar, honey, natural syrups (e.g. agave, maple, and molasses), commercial syrups (e.g. high fructose corn syrup), and concentrated fruit sugars added to foods to sweeten or preserve.
 The naturally occurring sugars in milk, fresh fruit, dried and frozen fruit without added sugar and 100% fruit juice are not considered added sugars.
 Artificial sweeteners and sugar alcohols are also not considered added sugars.

 Sugar grams listed on the Nutrition Facts panel include both naturally occurring sugars and added sugars.
 This might change in the future with a new labeling law, but for now, you have to look at the ingredient list to find added sugars.
-Names for added sugars are numerous - MyPyramid has a list of commonly used names here.
+There are many different names for added sugars.
+See “What Are Added Sugars” at USDA ChooseMyPlate.gov.

 If you choose to select "Sugars" as a nutrient to track, just be aware that the value refers to total sugars (the same as what you see on the Nutrition Facts panel).
 As of 2017, food labels in the U.S. are still not required to list "added sugars" despite having public guidelines limiting their intake.
 Because of this, MyNetDiary cannot offer this as a nutrient to track.
 The American Heart Association's added sugar limit of 25 – 38 grams should not be entered as a MyNetDiary goal as it will create a falsely low limit.
 Remember, there are naturally occurring sugars in almost all foods.
 A more appropriate goal for total sugars is 25% of total calories (e.g. 125 grams for a 2000 calories diet).

 Hidden Sources of Added Sugars in “Healthy Foods”